 "https://logo.service-provider.com/DentistLogo.jpg"]]]}}

-"rcdi":<see draft-ietf-stir-passport-rcd>
+"rcdi":<computed per draft-ietf-stir-passport-rcd>

 }

-Whenever the logo resource is updated, the new logo must be stored in a new file referenced by a new logo URL.
+Whenever the logo resource is updated, the new logo shall be stored in a new file referenced by a new logo URL.

 RCD using "jcl" with a URL to jCard

-A "jcl" key value for a "rcd" claim should be constructed with the value being equal to an HTTPS URL of a file hosted on an HTTPS server containing a jCard string.
-Note: Additional objects are optional but may be ignored or disregarded by the receiving entity depending on the rendering capabilities of the device and/or network local policy.
+A "jcl" key value for an "rcd" claim should be constructed with the value being equal to an HTTPS URL of a file hosted on an HTTPS server containing a jCard string.
+Note that additional objects are optional but may be ignored or disregarded by the receiving entity depending on the rendering capabilities of the device and/or network local policy.

 This is an example of an "rcd" extension PASSporT with "jcl"